-More recently, thanks to the introduction of the nonlinear (variable-step/flexible) preconditioning method and its analysis in \cite{Axelsson.O;Vassilevski.P1991a} (see also \cite{Golub.G;Ye.Q1999a,Notay.Y2000,Saad.Y2003}, etc.), the nonlinear multilevel preconditioners were proposed and their additive version was analyzed in \cite{Axelsson.O;Vassilevski.P1994}.
-Furthermore, in \cite{Kraus.J2002}, the multiplicative version was investigated.
-In these nonlinear multilevel preconditioners, $n$ steps of a preconditioned CG iterative method replaces the best polynomial approximation and is performed to define the coarse level solvers.
+More recently, thanks to the introduction of the nonlinear (variable-step/flexible) preconditioning method and the analysis of it in \cite{Axelsson.O;Vassilevski.P1991a} (see also \cite{Golub.G;Ye.Q1999a,Notay.Y2000,Saad.Y2003}, etc.), nonlinear multilevel preconditioners were proposed and additive version of them analyzed in \cite{Axelsson.O;Vassilevski.P1994}.
+Furthermore, the multiplicative version was investigated in \cite{Kraus.J2002}.
+In these nonlinear multilevel preconditioners, $n$ steps of a preconditioned CG iterative method replace the best polynomial approximation and are performed to define the coarse-level solvers.
 The condition number is optimal for properly chosen $n>1$.
-The same idea can be adopted to define the MG cycles and has been introduced in \cite{Vassilevski.P2008}.
+The same idea can be used to define the MG cycles, as shown for the first time in~\cite{Vassilevski.P2008}.
 The resulting nonlinear AMLI-cycle MG was analyzed in \cite{Notay.Y;Vassilevski.P2008} (see also \cite{Vassilevski.P2008}).
-In nonlinear AMLI-cycle MG, $n$ steps of a CG method with MG on the coarser level as a preconditioner is applied to define the coarse level solver.
+In the nonlinear AMLI-cycle MG, $n$ steps of the CG method with the MG on coarser level as a preconditioner are applied to define the coarse-level solver.
 Under the assumption that the convergence factor of the V-cycle MG with bounded-level difference is bounded, the uniform convergence property of the nonlinear AMLI-cycle MG methods is shown, if $n$ is chosen to be sufficiently large.

-As we can see, the parameter $n$ plays an important rule in the linear and nonlinear AMLI-cycle MG methods.
-It needs to be sufficiently large to guarantee the uniform convergence even for the problems with full regularity according to the theoretical results.
-However, one can expect the uniform convergence for these cases for any $n \in \mathbb{Z}^{+}$, especially $n=1$, which partly motivated the present work.
-More specifically, we provide such uniform convergence analysis of the nonlinear AMLI-cycle MG.
-Under the standard assumptions on approximation and smoothing properties, we show that both nonsymmetric (without post-smoothing) and symmetric (with both pre-- and post-smoothing) nonlinear AMLI-cycle MG converge uniformly for any $n \geq 1$ in the following sense:
+As we can see, the parameter $n$ plays an important role in both the linear and nonlinear AMLI-cycle MG methods.
+This parameter must be large enough to guarantee the uniform convergence even for problems with full regularity according to the theoretical results.
+However, we can expect uniform convergence in such cases for any $n \in \mathbb{Z}^{+}$, especially $n=1$, which partly motivated the present work.
+More specifically, we provide such a uniform convergence analysis of the nonlinear AMLI-cycle MG method.
+Under the standard assumptions for approximation and smoothing properties, we show that both the nonsymmetric (without post-smoothing) and the symmetric (with both pre and post-smoothing) nonlinear AMLI-cycle MG method converge uniformly for any $n \geq 1$, i.e.,